TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-05-5-ways-to-extract-value-from-overmocked-tests.md

 * c) `MockObjet`
 * d) `Product`

-The *technical answer* is *b)* because a new proxy mock object will extend `MockObject`, that will extend `Product`.
+The *technical answer* is *b)* because a new proxy mock object will extend `MockObject`, which will extend `Product`.

 <br>

-But **how does it help IDE, Rector and PHPStan**?
+But **how does it help IDE, Rector, and PHPStan**?

 ```php
 $productMock = $this->createMock(Product::class);
 ```

-Do we really call real methods on mock directly?
+Do we need to call actual methods on mock directly?

 ```php
 $productMock->getName();
 ```

-No, we setup mocks and pass mocks object into the real object we test:
+No, we set mocks and pass mocks object into the real object we test:

 ```php
 $productMock->expects($this->once())